slowkow/slowkow.com/content/notes/terra-debug/index.md

 Basically, we can think of Terra as a user interface that is supposed to make Google Cloud easier to use.

-(In my experience, all Terra users have accounts at the Broad Institute.
+(All Terra users that I know have accounts at the Broad Institute.
 Since the institute uses Google to provide services like email, they will provide you with a Google account that you can use with Google Cloud.)